Currency Displayed in

 To customers buying tableware

-Our products are mostly secondhand goods.
-We sell them in the same condition in which they were purchased, so please be sure to wash them thoroughly before actually using them.
+Our products are mostly used.
+We sell them in the same condition they were purchased, please be sure to clean them thoroughly before actually using them.